 Make sure your dream journal is ready for writing every night.

-When it’s a hobby, it’s at its most powerful.
+When it’s a habit, it’s at its most powerful.

-Simply because we spend one-third of the day sleeping or in bed, a lot is going to happen when you climb between the sheets.
+We spend one-third of the day sleeping or in bed.
 One-third of the day, every day, adds up to a long time.

 The bedtime experience is different for everyone.